-Gone are the days where you have to wait for the postevent survey to come trickling in to make changes.
+Gone are the days when you have to wait for the post-event survey to come trickling in to make changes.
 Data allows you to see what is working and what is not at your event in real-time.
 Technology such as RFID and smart badges will allow you to see what parts of your event are popular and which parts might need a boost.
 If there is a noticeable dip in attendance in a certain speaker’s presentation you can address the issue immediately.
-From there you can immediately adjust push-notifications, signage and more to encourage more attendees to go to those less trafficked areas of your event.
+From there you can immediately adjust push notifications, signage, and more to encourage more attendees to go to those less trafficked areas of your event.

-2020 Virtual Event Trend: Improvements in Event WiFi
+2020 Virtual Event Trends: Improvements in Event WiFi

 Bad event WiFi can really put a damper on your event.
 But a lot of planners don’t know where to start to fix this issue.
 The biggest issues we see where improvements can and should be made our WiFi costs and fixing connectivity and speed issues at your event.
 Especially in a virtual world where attendees virtually sometimes do not have the internet bandwidth to handle a high fidelity experience.
 Ultimately this is also important for the rise of hybrid events because attendees are going to need rock-solid wi-fi if they are going to stay connected to the virtual audience.